 4. Matter and the way it behaves defines our universe and shapes our lives.

 5. Forces and energy provide a foundation for understanding our universe.

 6. Computation is the foundation for our digital world.

 - Increasing breadth and depth of knowledge

 - Deepening understanding of the ideas and disciplines within areas of learning and experience

 - Refinement and growing sophistication in the use and application of skills

 - Making connections and transferring learning into new contexts

 - Increasing effectiveness as a learner

 In Llanrhidian, we encourage children to explore links with Science, Technology and the real world.
 It is not sufficient that learners can simply ‘do’ Science and Technology.
-This is why we have devised our HAKA approach, ensuring learners acquire the knowledge they need to be able to develop their skills and move their learning forward.

 Embedded provision to develop the appropriate skills knowledge and experiences for Science and Technology includes: -